 Technology Fellow, Gender, Racial, and Ethnic Justice at Ford Foundation

-Cynthia Conti-Cook is a Technology Fellow at the Ford Foundation, working on issues related to surveillance and the intersection of technology and social justice.
+Cynthia served as a 2018-19 Data & Society fellow, working on a variety of topics related to surveillance and the intersection of technology and social justice.

 Cynthia Mousseau